rawspinach155/Accenture-Data-Analytics-and-Visualization/README.md

 # Accenture-Data-Analytics-and-Visualization
 A free job simulation on Forage.
 All credits go to Accenture.
 Check out the simulation [here]([url](https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb)).

-Here's a GitHub README template for your project that includes data processing, visualization, and analysis of categories:

 ---

 # Category Analysis and Visualization